-Randall Sandone is Assistant Director of the Critical Infrastructure Resilience Institute, which is a partnership of the ARI and the University of Illinois Information Trust Institute.
+Randall Sandone is the Assistant Director of the Critical Infrastructure Resilience Institute at the Information Trust Institute.

 Sandone is managing the launch of the Institute and serving as a primary point-of-contact with DHS and partnering organizations.
 He works with research partners to ensure that projects are aligned with DHS strategic priorities; are executed on schedule and within budget; and deliver meaningful products and services to the homeland security and critical infrastructure communities.